riverdaleGithub/processing_23_24/3/readme.md

 ## 🛰️ Create Objects

+Every time we use the planet class to create a new plant we are creating an object of the planet class.
+This process has a fancy name called instantiation.
+When we instantiate an object, we call this an instance of the planet class.
+We are going to make hundreds of planets.
+So, we will have hundreds of instances of a single class.
+Woof!

 <details>
 <summary> Step 2: 👽 Planet Class 👽 </summary>
-With our class defined, we can create objects, which are instances of this class.
+With our class defined & commented on, we can create objects, which are instances of a class.

 <img src="oop_call.png" alt="meow" width="700" height="400">